wizgrav/lua-void/README.md

 It swaps the buffer at the top of the queue with the one provided, if the queue is empty or __the last push/swap happened on a different thread__.
 This is useful to implement triple buffering setups

 If wait is provided and true it will block until another thread pushes/swaps a buffer

-(LINUX ONLY) when called with no arguments, returns an eventfd that triggers when something is pushed/swapped on the queue